 A study from Oxford Economics 2018 found that the need to “focus and work without interruptions” is a top concern among 2/3rd of respondents and this number trickles through different generations.
 Millennials have their reason: “music makes them focus and perform”.
 Music has also been linked to reducing stress.
 In another study music actually helped surgeons and nurses focus better in the operating room.

 Those who prefer music find it improving their productivity.
-80.5% of audiobook listeners and 81% of retail workers in cloudcovermusic.com survey 2019, affirm this.
+80.5% of audiobook listeners and 81% of retail workers in the cloudcovermusic.com survey 2019, affirm this.
 Only 3% think it does otherwise.

 The Grating Flaws:

 Researchers at Fu Jen Catholic University 2011 in Taiwan conducted a study on the percentage of workers with strong feelings (love or hate) to music while working and its correlation with their productivity.
 The results showed they scored lower on attention compared with the people who were oblivious to it.
 The study added that it is natural for people to get diverted to music if they strongly like or dislike it.
 This hurts their ability to focus on the task at hand.
-Another research by Robert Desimone n.d., former director of the McGovern Institute for Brain Research at MIT, confirm that music with lyrics (words in a language the worker understands) draw away a person’s ability to concentrate.
+Another research by Robert Desimone n.d., former director of the McGovern Institute for Brain Research at MIT, confirms that music with lyrics (words in a language the worker understands) draws away a person’s ability to concentrate.

 Wearing headphones or earphones are also seen as “a major office- etiquette problem”.
 This is seen as a damper in spontaneous creativity, idea exchange and teamwork which naturally follow conversations in the workplace.